Skip to main content

 Ajabdeh woke up with a frown as she turned to find Pratap sleeping peacefully beside her.
 His mouth was a little open, and he looked deep in sleep.
 A smile appeared involuntarily in the corner of her lips as he oddly reminded her of how her father often slept on the living room couch with the TV on.
 She decided to tap him awake gently.

 “Hey.”
-She whispered unsurely as he moved.
-“Umm…” she looked unsure at his response.
+She whispered, unsurely as he moved.
+“Umm…” She looked unsure at his response.

 “I should go.”
 Her words made him open his sleepy eyes.